heljakka/pioneer/README.md

     - Used as normal.
 Please bear in mind the very long time on first run of any LSUN usage to just build the index (many hours).
 - CIFAR-10
 - CelebA-HQ
-    You need to put the dataset in H5 format for PyTorch, separately for training and testing, as follows:
+    - You need to put the dataset in H5 format for PyTorch, separately for training and testing, as follows:
         1) Download the CelebA dataset (originals, NOT the aligned & cropped one)
         2) Download the Delta files from the author https://github.com/tkarras/progressive_growing_of_gans (see "Data files needed to reconstruct the CelebA-HQ dataset")
         3) Run the dataset-tools/h5tool.py we provide (which contains the train/test split unlike the original CelebA-HQ script).
 For the syntax, run
             ```
             python h5tool.py -h
             ```
-    Please run first data_split=train, then data_split=test.
+        Please run first `data_split=train`, then `data_split=test`.
 This will create a separate 27k/3k split for training and testing.

 ## Dependencies
 ```